-SHREWSBURY, NJ – January 10, 2004 – In what is believed to be the first time a patient from Connecticut undergoes a rare living-donor nerve transplant, a 21-year-old male from New London received donor nerves from his mother to reverse the paralysis of his right arm on Friday, January 7, 2005.
-The procedure took place at Monmouth Medical Center, and was performed by a team of medical professionals led by Dr. Andrew Elkwood, M.D. of the Plastic Surgery Center in Shrewsbury, NJ.
+SHREWSBURY, NJ – June 7, 2004 – In a rare living-donor nerve transplant procedure that took place over the weekend at Monmouth Medical Center, a 19-year-old male received donor nerves from his mother to reverse the paralysis of his left arm.
+The surgery was performed by a team of medical professionals led by Dr. Andrew Elkwood, M.D. of the Plastic Surgery Center in Shrewsbury, NJ.

-The nerve transplant is a complex procedure that utilizes advanced technology in order to reverse many life-altering paralyses.
-This weekend’s surgery was performed on 21-year-old Dylan Brigham’s arm, which was left paralyzed from a motorcycle accident in August 2003.
-As part of the procedure, the medical team surgically removed nerves from his mother’s legs, and simultaneously transplanted them into Dylan’s arm.
-The procedure also required the doctors to take nerves from Dylan’s own legs and transplant them into his arm.
+The nerve transplant is a complex procedure that utilizes advanced technology in order to reverse many life-altering paralyzes.
+This weekend’s surgery was performed on 19-year-old Bill Gibson’s arm, which was left paralyzed from a car accident in October 2003.
+As part of the procedure, the medical team surgically removed nerves from his mother’s legs and simultaneously transplanted them into Bill’s arm.
+The procedure also required the doctors to take nerves from Bill’s own legs and transplant them into his arm.

-“Nerve transplants have shown incredible promise in helping once-paralyzed patients regain mobility that surpasses their previous expectations for recovery,” said Dr. Andrew Elkwood.
-“We are extremely pleased with the success of previous living-donor nerve transplants, and anticipate further advancements in medical technology that will continue to help reverse life-altering paralysis caused by accidents, strokes and other medical tragedies.”
+“The use of living donors is a recent development in the emerging field of nerve transplants,” said Dr. Andrew Elkwood.
+“We are extremely pleased with the success of previous nerve transplants and anticipate further advancements in medical technology that will continue to help reverse life-altering paralysis caused by accidents, strokes, and other medical tragedies.”

 About Dr. Elkwood